freesewing/freesewing/markdown/org/docs/patterns/jaeger/options/collarroll/fr.md

-Controls the amound of roll in the collar; How mmuch the topcollar is higher than the undercollar.
+Controls the amount of roll in the collar; how much the topcollar is higher than the undercollar.